0% Interest Credit Cards

 If you’re not eligible for an interest-free credit card because your current credit rating isn't good enough, you could consider a credit building card

-These cards are intended to be used by those with a less than average credit rating or no prior credit history.
+These cards are intended to be used by those with a below-average credit rating or no prior credit history.
 When you use these cards well and make your repayments on time, they can help you build your credit history, making you more likely to be eligible for credit cards that offer rewards and incentives.

-These cards usually have a high APR and lower credit limits, but as your credit history improves, these restrictions could change improve.
+These cards usually have a high APR and lower credit limits, but these restrictions could change as your credit history improves.
+Find out more about using a credit card to build your credit here.

 Cashback credit cards